zacanger/koa-simple-static/README.md

 ## FAQ

-* Why?
+* Why is this a thing?
   * Because I didn't like the existing options.
+Before this module, you could have a static file server for Koa with good defaults that didn't cache, or one that did cache with weird defaults (like not defaulting to `index.html`).
+Now, you can have the good parts of both.
+* I'm getting errors but my code is fine?
+  * If you're on Node pre-8.0.0, you'll need to use Babel in front of your server:
+    ```javascript
+    require('babel-register')({
+      babelrc: false,
+      presets: [ require('babel-preset-latest-minimal') ]
+    })
+    require('./server')
+    ```
+  * I recommend using `babel-register` in development and compiling for production.
 * Is this production-ready?
   * Yes.